neighbor983/machine_learning_assignment_one/README.md

 You must submit the following
 1. Source code
 2. Output – Initial and final values of parameters; regression line and data; plots of J
-3. Your observations and conclusions .
+3. Your observations and conclusions.